8 Common Mistakes to Avoid With All on 4 Dental Implants

 Did you know that the average all on 4 dental implants cost Mexico vs Canada can range between $23,000 and $33,000 … per arch?

 But that in Mexico the price range is $10,000 to $15,000?

 Many might question the quality of the work if it’s so substantially cheaper.
-The truth is, though, that the top dentists in Mexico are often trained in the states, and even return to the states to train future dentists here.
+The truth is, even though Mexico is the cheapest place to get all-on-4 dental, the top dentists in Mexico are often trained in the states, and even return to the states to train future dentists here.

 That’s where Dayo Dental comes in.
 We only work with the top 5% of dentists in Mexico, those whose work and experience places them in the top dentists in the world.
 We can help connect you with a dentist who will guarantee their work for 5 years, giving you peace of mind.

 Our packages price is $11,800 for All on 4 implants per arch.
 This package is all-inclusive — extraction, grafting, implant installation, temporaries, and final fixed prosthesis.
-You won’t find a cheaper price in the States, and you won’t need to worry about compromising on the quality of the work provided.
+You won’t find cheap all on 4 dental implants in the States, and you won’t need to worry about compromising on the quality of the work provided.

 Call us at 877-987-3296 or sign up to talk to one of our professional advisors.

 - Check the inclusions in the pricing.
 Not every dentist will give you a pricing that covers the beginning to end of the process.
 It’s not uncommon for dentists to leave out the second stage of the procedure, where the final, fixed teeth are actually placed.
 This stage can often drastically increase the price you were expecting to pay for your All on 4 procedure.

 - You get what you pay for.
 Experience of the dentist and the brand of implant used in the treatment will greatly influence the price of your All on 4 dental implants.
 Beware of bargain basement deals in the US or Mexico — you might find yourself with a lower quality, generic brand implant for an inexperienced dentist.